ArPIHomeSecurity/arpi_documentation/docs/developers/web_application.md

 ## Translations

-You can translate the application with the following command.
+You can update the translations of the application with the following command.

 ```bash
 npm run extract-i18n
 ```

-The translations are stored in webapplication/src/locales
+The translations are stored in "webapplication/src/locales".

 Use [POEDIT](https://poedit.net/) to manage translations.

+!!! todo
+    Document adding new translations